reactive-python/reactpy-django/docs/src/features/utils.md

     | Type | Description |
     | --- | --- |
     | `QuerySet | Model` | The `Model` or `QuerySet` with all fields fetched. |

+## Register Component

+The `register_component` function is used manually register a root component with ReactPy.

+You should always call `register_component` within a Django [`AppConfig.ready()` method](https://docs.djangoproject.com/en/4.2/ref/applications/#django.apps.AppConfig.ready) to retain compatibility with ASGI webserver workers.

+=== "apps.py"

+    ```python
+    {% include "../../python/register-component.py" %}
+    ```

+??? question "Do I need to register my components?"

+    You typically will not need to use this function.

+    For security reasons, ReactPy does not allow non-registered components to be root components.
+However, all components contained within Django templates are automatically considered root components.

+    You only need to use this function if your host application does not contain any HTML templates that [reference](../features/template-tag.md#component) your components.

+    A common scenario where this is needed is when you are modifying the [template tag `host = ...` argument](../features/template-tag.md#component) in order to configure a dedicated Django application as a rendering server for ReactPy.
+On this dedicated rendering server, you would need to manually register your components.